This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 The Board should establish an Audit Committee with written terms of reference which clearly set out its authority and duties.

 The Audit and Risk Committee comprises three members, all of whom are Independent Directors and appropriately qualified with the relevant business, accounting and financial management experience and skills to discharge their responsibilities.
-As at 31 March 2016, the members of the Audit and Risk Committee are:
+None of the Audit Committee members were previous partners or directors of AGT's external auditor, Deloitte & Touche LLP, within the last twelve months or hold any financial interest in the external auditor.
+As at 31 March 2017, the members of the Audit and Risk Committee are:

 Mr Chong Teck Sin (Chairman)